bossanova808/MediaCopier/Readme.md

 OK, now you should be ready to do your first update!

-## 2. UPDATE
+### Copy Media

 *I suggest you start with `--pretend` to see what it would have done without it actually copying anything!!*

-Every time your friend wants an update, you do it like this:
+Every time you want to run an update (i.e. copy new shows/episodes etc) - for your friend, you do it like this:

 ```
 python mediacopier.py update both --name james